 At this time, Nigeria does not allow multiple entry for business visas.
 The Nigerian business visa is a Single Entry travel document.
-However, business visas are valid for a period of 90 days and the business visa on arrival is valid for 30 days after arrival.
+However, business visas are valid for a period of 90 days and the business visa on arrival is valid for 14 days after issued.

 Business visas are issued for a variety of reasons, including meetings, conferences, seminars, contract negotiations, marketing, sales, purchase distribution of Nigerian goods, trade fairs, job interviews, training of Nigerians, emergency/relief work, crew members, staff of NGOs, staff of INGOs, researchers, and musical concerts.
 However, this visa is not permitted for the purposes of tourism, residency, or employment.
 To begin the application process, please click here.
 If you are interested in learning more about the application, please check out the Frequently Asked Questions section below.

 What Documents Does the Application Need from Me?

 The following documents will be asked of you when you are filling out your business visa application:

 - Passport valid for at least 6 months with at least 2 blank visa pages for endorsement.